gnarayan/WDmodel/README.md

 a length scale that is fixed to 5000 Angstroms by default, or bounded to be large.

-A list of packages needed to run this code is available in requirements.txt pip install -r requirements.txt

 Very much in beta - caveat emptor

 ______